zenkimoto/bluecloud.extensions/Usage/USAGE.md

 ## Validate Parameters

 On all extension methods, there is a validateParameters parameter that validates the mapping between SQL and parameters in the `IDbCommand` object.

+When validateParameter is set to `true`, it will throw an exception when a parameter in the SQL file does not have a corresponding parameter is the `IDbCommand` object or if the model class does not have a corresponding `DbField`.
+The exception will notify you of the missing parameters for you to correct your code.

 By default, validateParameters is set to `false` assuming that code executed is in release mode.

+> 💡 **Tip:** Enable `validateParameters` during development to ensure your mappings are correct.
+Disable it during production.

 _To be completed..._